 Writing Steps for Recovery (WSR) Subcommittee General Purpose

 Our primary purpose is to provide a Step Guide to work the Twelve Steps of Narcotics Anonymous to those people who are incarcerated in an institution and are not able to meet potential Step Guides at their local N.A. meetings.
-WSR services are provided by mail only.
+WSR services are provided by mail, with additional communications by email as needed.

 Step guidance is provided until release.